[ TEACHING ]

 blocks for writing larger Python programs after you're done with the

 - Hands-on.
 In these classes, more than half of the time

 is spent writing programs.
 You're going to get your hands dirty writing

-Concepts are clearly explained using plain language and examples are
+Concepts are clearly explained using plain language and examples that are

-designed to be understood by anyone who has had some prior programming
+designed to be understood by people who have had some prior programming

 experience.
 It is not necessary to be a professional computer